 Some employers provide a one-year FAS for their PFRS members.
 (Note: The one-year FAS is generally not available to Tier 6 members.)
 The one-year FAS is the regular compensation you earned during the 12 months of actual service immediately preceding your retirement date.
 (Check with your employer to see if a one-year FAS is available to you.)

-Salary, overtime, holiday pay and longevity pay are among the payments considered regular compensation.
+Salary, overtime, holiday pay and longevity pay are among the payments that are considered regular compensation.
 For more information on what can and cannot be included, consult your retirement plan information on our website.
 If your three-year FAS is greater than your one-year FAS, we will use the three-year FAS to calculate your retirement benefit.

 Full or Reduced Retirement Benefits

 If you are a Tier 2, 3, 4 or 5 ERS member who is covered by a regular plan, and you work until age 62, you will retire with a full benefit (one that is not subject to permanent reductions based upon your age at retirement).
 Tier 6 ERS members covered by a regular plan who work until 63 will retire with their full retirement benefit.
-Tier 2, 3 and 4 members who are age 55 or older and have 30 or more years of service credit can also retire with a full benefit.
+Tier 2, 3 and 4 ERS members who are age 55 or older and have 30 or more years of service credit can also retire with a full benefit.
 However, if you retire before meeting these requirements, your retirement benefit is permanently reduced.
 Since the full amount of your benefit is tied to your age and service credit, the closer you are to age 62 (age 63 for Tier 6 members) when you retire, the smaller the reduction in your benefit will be.

-Members in Tiers 2 through 6 who are covered by a special plan should consult our website to review the specific details of their plan concerning benefit reductions.
+ERS members in Tiers 2 through 6 who are covered by a special plan and PFRS members should consult our website to review the specific details of their plan concerning benefit reductions.